sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/3_location.md

 > -- Rjrasva

 - No tax on argicultural use land as of 2023.
 [YT](https://www.youtube.com/watch?v=cOVlWWKOjA8)
+- Economics - strong socialist, subsidy giving tendencies.
+Electricity rate doubled for 400kWh and above to not burden the rest.
 - Politics - strong center, strong left, strong right.
 11 constitutions!

 ## Non latin american locations
 Common question is: